pekkaklarck/robocon2025-extending-robot/README.md

 This repository contains training material related to the Extending Robot Framework workshop organized as part of [RoboCon](https://robocon.io/) on February 12, 2025.

+The repository initially contained materials needed to get started, but the current state represents what was done during the workshop.

 ## Installations

 - Python 3.10 or newer.
 Python 3.8 or 3.9 will work if you cannot upgrade.